 Manya Matveev Bedroom September 13th, 2017

-Rosetta Loreta Interior September 22nd, 2017
+Rosetta Loreta Bedroom September 14th, 2017

 Manya Matveev Bedroom September 14th, 2017

 Manya Matveev Bathroom September 14th, 2017

 Soak in the sunset.
 For this bathroom Crisp chose a vintage black claw‐foot tub.
 "Who wouldn't want to relax in a hot bath while gazing into the sunset across the rolling hills?" he asks.
 Highlight the positive.
 "Prior to its remodel this master bathroom had a built‐in vanity and tub surround that started at the entry door by the sinks and was carried all the way around to the shower" says Susan Brown of Susan E. Brown Interior Design.
 "By using a freestanding bathtub and separate vanities I knew the space would be opened up yet still feel cohesive with the integration of similar colors and finishes".
 She adds that "having negative space surrounding the tub gives more emphasis to it as the pièce de résistance of the room.
 I continued to emphasize that aspect with hidden accent lighting that shines through the onyx tub deck and down onto the iridescent turquoise glass tiles creating an 'incredible soft glow ' as my client put it".